Loading Events

 Macro Magic Workshop: Learn How to Edit More Efficiently for Windows PC Users

-Monday, 22 and Monday, 29 July 2024, 3pm – 5pm (UK time)
+Monday, 3 and Monday, 10 February 2025, 2pm – 4pm (UK time)

-This workshop will run over two sessions.
+This workshop ran over two sessions.

 Editors use macros to optimize a wide range of tasks, such as: